Initial Teacher Training – Train to teach with us

 School Direct (salaried) is an employment based route into teaching.
 This route is particularly suitable for people who have a degree and have had a successful career in other fields and who now want to teach after gaining some experience of a school environment.
 It is also suitable for people who have a degree and have worked in schools for a period of time as teaching assistants or in similar roles who now wish to train as a qualified teacher.

-A School Direct Salaried trainee will be placed in a school full-time and paid for the year of the training.
+A School Direct Salaried trainee works in a school full-time and is paid for the year of the training.
 The Alliance provides regular additional training days away from the classroom on a weekly basis with opportunities to explore key aspects of teaching and learning and theory and subject knowledge with other trainees and led by an Alliance Initial Teacher Education mentor and Specialist Leaders of Education – outstanding teachers and school leaders from school across the city.
 This also provides opportunities to reflect, discuss and share issues arising in the classroom and so enable the trainee to consider their progress against the Standards for Teachers.
 The programme is validated by the Higher Education Institute (HEI).
 You will be awarded Qualified Teacher Status (QTS) on successful completion of the programme.

 You will be given two school ‘placements’ in two Key Stages and in both your lead school and for a term in a contrasting school.
 You will have a school based mentor and regular visits from the Alliance training manager to give you the best possible start to your career.

 Before you can take up a place on a School Direct route (or any route into teaching) you are required to have a second or first class degree, passed GCSEs (or equivalent) in English, maths and science at grade C or above and have passed the QTS skills tests in English and maths.

 Details of the test and how you register to take them, can be found here